ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 ## Single-Issuer Asynchronous-Verifier {#siav}

 This setting is inspired by recently proposed APIs such as
 {{TrustTokenAPI}}.
-It is similar to the SIFV configuration, except that the verifiers V no longer interact with the issuer S. Only C interacts with S, and this is done asynchronously to the authorization request from V. Hence "Asynchronous-Verifier" (SIAV).
+It is similar to the SIDV configuration, except that the verifiers V no longer interact with the issuer S. Only C interacts with S, and this is done asynchronously to the authorization request from V. Hence "Asynchronous-Verifier" (SIAV).